dailytutorfor.you

 The result?
 A coding agent that works like a disciplined senior engineer, not a junior who rushes to run code.

-Fun fact: Superpowers has 93.9k+ stars on GitHub and has been forked 7.4k+ times.
+Fun fact: Superpowers has already been starred 93.9k+ times on GitHub and forked 7.4k+ times.
 This isn't a small project—this is a proven methodology!

 Prerequisites